List of All Modules

 Up to 99 "snapshots" of the system can be saved, and you can easily create presets for any module, and export them for use in other TX systems.

-It is also possible to record the digital output straight to disk to create audio files that can then be used in a sequencer or audio editor.
+It is also possible to record the output straight to disk to create audio files that can then be used in a sequencer or audio editor.
 TXV also allows video and image files to be saved.

 Free Software License